Christmas Gift Fund

 • Cash transfer icon

-In every case, Christmas gifts are personally delivered by local Compassion staff and volunteers who uniquely know each child and their family.
-Our local church partners take extra care to ensure that every child and family feel known, loved and connected and are reminded of Jesus’ love for them.
+In every case, Christmas gifts are given by local Compassion staff and volunteers who personally know each child and their family.
+Our local church partners take extra care to ensure that every child feels known and loved and is reminded of Jesus’ love for them.

 Read more